Poor Grooming in Cats

 Dandruff and Coat Oils: What Changes First

-At home, note whether dandruff is seasonal, linked to indoor heating, or appears after a stressor.
-Also check whether the cat’s water intake seems higher or lower than usual, and whether stools have changed—digestive shifts can alter coat quality.
-If dandruff clusters near the tail base, parasites or flea allergy may be part of the picture, even in indoor cats.
+At home, note whether dandruff is seasonal, tied to indoor heating, or appears after a stressor.
+Check whether water intake has shifted and whether stools have changed, since digestive shifts alter coat quality.
+Dandruff clustered near the tail base points to parasites or flea allergy, even in indoor cats.

 Stress Patterns That Disrupt Self-care Routines